How to Print PDF Files in Java

 - Desktop applications with print preview functionality

-- Document workflow systems where users select specific pages
+- Document workflow systems where users select specific page ranges

 - Office environments where different printers serve different purposes